 With Continuous Delivery, we can manage the risks of releasing changes to Machine Learning applications in a predictable, and accurate way by iterating in small and safe increments that can be reproduced and reliably released in faster development cycles.

 A critical component to improving and adapting your Machine Learning applications through Continuous Delivery is deployment tracking.
-Try Sleuth free for 30 days and you’ll be on your way to successfully automating the end-to-end lifecycle of machine learning applications.
+Try Sleuth free and you’ll be on your way to successfully automating the end-to-end lifecycle of machine learning applications.